cipherstash/cipherstash-playground/README.md

 - [Simulating network conditions](#simulating-network-conditions)
 - [Cleaning up](#cleaning-up)

-## Getting started
+## Pre-requisites

 Make sure that you have Docker installed on your machine.
 You can download Docker from [here](https://www.docker.com/products/docker-desktop).

-Configure the Proxy config file located at `config/cipherstash-proxy.toml` to your desired configuration, noting that the default configuration is already set up to work with the other services in the playground.
+## Getting started

+Clone the repository into a new directory on your local machine.

+`git clone git@github.com:cipherstash/cipherstash-proxy-playground.git`
+`cd cipherstash-proxy-playground`

+This repository include a pre-configured config file located at `config/cipherstash/cipherstash-proxy.toml` which defines the configuration for the CipherStash Proxy.
+The definition for the various Docker containers that are used in the playground can be found in `docker-compose.yml`

-Once you have Docker installed, run the following command to start the playground:
+To deploy the environment run the following command from the  `cipherstash-proxy-playground` directory.

 ```bash
 docker compose up
 ```

-This will start the following services as individual containers using a shared network, and mapping the necessary ports to your local machine:
+This will pull the container images from DockerHub, start the following services as individual containers using a shared network, and map the necessary ports to your local machine:

 - **CipherStash Proxy** - a proxy that sits between your application and your database to monitor and secure your data
 - **PostgreSQL** - a database that stores dummy data